 For top scorers, the PSAT is also the test that qualifies students for the National Merit Scholarship.
+More than $25 million in scholarships are available through this program.
 Every year, approximately 16,000 students nationwide become National Merit Scholar Semi-Finalists based on their score on the PSAT.
 Another 34,000 students are recognized as Commended Scholars.
 Together with the National Merit Scholars, these groups comprise the top 50,000 scorers nationwide.